-The Illinois Department of Public Health continues to work with the Illinois Foundation for Quality Healthcare to identify facilities that may need additional information and training opportunities.
+The Illinois Department of Public Health continues to work with the QIO to identify facilities that may need additional information and training opportunities.

-CMS continues its "Special Focus Facilities" program for more frequent surveys of facilities with a history of serious quality issues.
-At the end of 2008, five Illinois facilities were included in the Special Focus Facilities program.
+CMS continues its "Special Focus Facilities" program, which requires more frequent surveys of facilities with a history of serious quality issues.
+During this reporting period, Illinois has five facilities included in this program.

-Federal Oversight and Support Surveys, FMS/Comparative surveys and Life Safety Code Federal Monitoring Surveys performed by CMS continued in 2008.
+Federal Oversight and Support Surveys, FMS/Comparative Surveys and Life Safety Code Federal Monitoring Surveys performed by CMS also continued during this period.